What Is Liquid Net Worth & How to Calculate Yours

 Liquid Net Worth Defined

 Liquid net worth is basically the amount of money you’ve got in cash or anything that is equivalent to cash, like stocks and bonds, after you’ve subtracted any liabilities.
 It’s actually pretty similar to your total net worth, which I will talk more about in a bit.
+It’s accounts or items that you can do a quick sale on to get cash for in case of emergency.

 What are Liabilities?